 - 1. Disconnect the power cord. - 2.
-Remove the outer and inner covers.
-Refer to "Removing the Covers" on page 7-6. - 3.
-Disconnect the hard disk drive assembly (HDDA) ribbon cable and interface board from the A15 CPU board by removing the two screws (item 1). - 4.
+Disconnect the hard disk drive assembly (HDDA) ribbon cable and interface board from the A15 CPU board by removing the two screws (item 1). - 3.
 Disengage the A5 SPAM board from the A15 CPU board by performing the following steps. - a.
 Lift the two extractors located at each end of the board. - b.
 While holding onto the extractors, lift the board halfway out of the slot. - c.
 Let the extractors drop to their normal position. - d.
 Lower the board into the slot.